 Minimum Total Credit Hours: 42

-Students with a B.A. must complete 36 hours of course work with at least a B average, as well as 6 additional hours of thesis credit.
-Of the 36 hours, a minimum of 12 must be in creative writing workshops; and at least 12 must be in literature courses (6 before 1800 and 6 after).
-Engl 600 is required during the first fall semester of enrollment in full standing.
-Students may take up to 9 hours in related disciplines and/or directed readings.
-Teaching assistants are required to take English 617: Teaching College English.
-Students with an M.A. or other graduate degree may be released from some course work.
+Students with a B.A. must complete 36 hours of coursework with at least a B average, as well as 6 additional hours of thesis credit.
+Of the 36 hours, a minimum of 12 must be in creative writing workshops; at least 3 must be either Eng 679 or 683; and at least 9 must be in 700-level literature courses (3 before 1800 and 3 after).
+Eng 600 is required during the first fall semester of enrollment in full standing.
+Students may take up to 6 hours in related disciplines and/or directed readings.
+Writing instructors are required to take Eng 617: Teaching College English.
+Students with an M.A. or other graduate degree may be released from some coursework.